prateek758/flight-clone/README.md

 ### Debug Mode
 Set `console.log` statements in `src/services/api.js` to debug API calls.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes
-4. Test on multiple devices/browsers
-5. Submit a pull request

 ## 📄 License

 MIT License - feel free to use this project for personal or commercial purposes.

 ---

-**Ready to fly?** 🛫 Just add your API key and start searching for flights!